Expert medical and surgical care in Thailand

 Everything you need to know before your procedure

-Seven to ten days covers the full trip — diagnostic workup, surgery, hospital stay, and follow-up.
-If a 24-hour pH study is needed, plan for one extra day.
+We recommend a minimum stay of 7–10 days.
+This covers the diagnostic workup, surgery, your one to two nights in hospital, hotel recovery, and a follow-up appointment before you fly home.
+If a separate 24-hour pH study is needed, plan for one extra day.

 Nick Peplow